 While the Appeal is pending Sun Nippon proceeded to pay the entire tax liability and is now seeking a refund of all taxes paid should Sun Nippon prevail on its case.
-On April 28, 2017, the 1s instance Court gave a decision in favor of Sun Nippon Company, S.A.C.
-Both SUNAT and the Tribunal Fiscal have appealed the decision before the Superior Tribunal, and is pending the court's decision.
+On April 28, 2017, the 1st instance Court gave a decision in favor of Sun Nippon Company, S.A.C.
+Both SUNAT and the Tribunal Fiscal have appealed the decision before the Superior Tribunal.
+On October 18, 2017 the superior Tribunal confirmed the decision of the 1st instance Court in favor of Sun Nippon Company.
+S.A.C.
+On November 22, 2017, both SUNAT and the Tribunal Fiscal filed a so called cassation writ before the Supreme Court, last and definitive instance.

 As a further update SUNAT has withdrawn its "casación" writ meaning SUNAT is no longer appealing or otherwise challenging the lower court's decision in favor of Sun Nippon Company, S.A.C. tax position.
 In order for the case to be closed and for Sun Nippon Company, S.A.C. to be refunded the tax that has already been paid the Tax court has to also file a withdrawal.
-At that point the Supreme Court will then enter a formal order and accept both SUNAT'S withdrawal and the tax court withdrawal.
-As a result of the on-going uncertainty over the potential outcome of the new appeal before the Peruvian judiciary and in spite of SUNAT withdrawal any and all payments made to SUNAT by Sun Nippon Company, S.A.C., have been fully reserved.
+At that point the Supreme Court will then enter a formal order and accept both SUNAT's withdrawal and the tax court withdrawal.
+As a result of the on-going uncertainty over the potential outcome of the new appeal before the Peruvian judiciary and in spite of SUNAT's withdrawal, any and all payments made to SUNAT by Sun Nippon Company, S.A.C., have been fully reserved.